 What is short bowel syndrome?

-Short bowel syndrome is a condition in which the body cannot absorb enough fluids and nutrients because part of the small intestine is missing (usually due to prior surgery or illness), or is not working properly.
+Short bowel syndrome (SBS) or short gut syndrome, is a condition in which the body can’t absorb enough fluids and nutrients because part of the small intestine is missing or isn’t working properly.
+Short bowel syndrome can be congenital (present from birth), or conditions may develop in which a large section of the small intestine has to be removed by surgery.

 What does the small intestine do?